red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

             bot say "{$current_number}"
             $current_number = $current_number + 1

-In order to abort the loop early or to skip the rest of the current loop iteration the keywords ``break`` and ``continue`` can be used, respectively:
+In order to abort the loop early or to skip the rest of the current loop iteration, the keywords ``break`` and ``continue`` can be used, respectively:

 .. code-block:: colang